Why People Share News Thats Funny More

 Social media and the web offer us so much in terms of access to information, people, ideas, resources, and news.
-It also gives us the opportunity to connect with old friends, and new, and LadyLaptopShocked_paidto instantly share a concept, concern, complaint, compliment, opinion, or even joke and post it to thousands (if not millions) of people with the ease of a single keystroke.
+It also gives us the opportunity to connect with old friends, and new, and to instantly share a concept, concern, complaint, compliment, opinion, or even joke and post it to thousands (if not millions) of people with the ease of a single keystroke.

 Sometimes, however, in the rush to share breaking news or a funny thought, many people are doing more harm to their personal and company brands and reputations.
 I see many of these instances, and the results can be devastating!